 An independent agency of the U.S. government, the Federal Trade Commission (FTC) is tasked with protecting consumers through the elimination and prevention of what regulators perceive to be “anti-competitive” business activities.
 Inherent to the agency’s mission are the concepts of fairness and the discouragement of deceptive acts or practices.

 Although consumer interests are at the forefront of everything the FTC sets out to do, any actions it takes invariably affect business owners of all sizes and kinds as well.
-Don’t think that just because you are an independent contractor, small or home-based entrepreneur, business opportunity owner or even a franchisee that the FTC’s rules, guidelines and proposals won’t somehow impact you, your company or the individuals and companies you do business with―oftentimes they will.
+Don’t think that just because you are an independent contractor, small or home-based entrepreneur, business opportunity owner, someone looking to start a turnkey business, or even a franchisee that the FTC’s rules, guidelines and proposals won’t somehow impact you, your company or the individuals and companies you do business with―oftentimes they will.

 The fact is that actions taken and proposed by the FTC can have far-reaching consequences, which is why it’s never a bad idea to know a little something about what it’s been up to as of late, what impact any changes or proposed changes might have on your business, and how to stay informed.
 That said, let’s take a look at four key areas where the FTC has been active over the last eighteen months or so and how that activity may impact your business: